cdapio/hydrator-plugins/spark-plugins/docs/Tokenizer-sparkcompute.md

 Use Case
 --------
-User wants to extract the hashtags from the twitter feeds.User would tokenize the words based on space and then can identify the words that start with hashtags.
+User wants to extract the hashtags from the twitter feeds.
+User would tokenize the words based on space and then can identify the words that start with hashtags.

 Properties